 - 1. Leads for potential students are received through various means. - 2.
 Admissions representative contacts the potential student via telephone, text message or email. - 3.
-Student completes the Distance Education Online Assessment Tool. - 4.
-Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
-Admissions requirements include proof of a GED or high school diploma. - b.
-Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process. - 5.
-If student successfully passes the Wonderlic test, student is informed if they are accepted or not.
+Student completes the Distance Education Online Assessment Tool.

+4. Admissions representative discusses Platt College, admission requirements, the distance education program and format.

+5. If student successfully passes the Wonderlic test, student is informed if they are accepted or not.